invertase/react-native-firebase/docs/messaging/usage/messaging-with-xmpp.md

 3. Push the message to Firebase using firebase-admin
 4. Receive the message and ackowledge on other connected devices.

-## Why can't I send an receive messages?
+## Why can't I send an send and receive messages?

 A common instance involves an implementation similar to the following.